-“We think your dad has suffered cardiac arrest and we need you to come down to the hospital right away, OK?”
+“We think your dad has suffered cardiac arrest, and we need you to come down to the hospital right away, OK?”

-“OK” I say and then the line goes to a dial tone.
+“OK,” I say, and then the line goes to a dial tone.

-I can hardly speak and my legs won’t move.
+I can hardly speak, and my legs won’t move.

-After a few seconds of resting against the wall I make it out to the hallway with my purse while crying frantically.
+After a few seconds of resting against the wall, I make it out to the hallway with my purse while crying frantically.
 I feel like the air in my lungs has been sucked out.

 The drive to the hospital was insane.
 I kept trying to dial my sister and reach my mom to no avail.
-I was finally able to reach my sister and I told her to hurry down.
+I was finally able to reach my sister, and I told her to hurry down.

-I hung up and my boss offered to pray.
+I hung up, and my boss offered to pray.
 He said the most beautiful prayer and just asked for peace and serenity to handle whatever it is that we were going to encounter.

 That prayer carried me through that rough day, and I was thankful for it.

-In the distance through the open spaces of the room I see a glimpse of my dad.
+In the distance, through the open spaces of the room, I see a glimpse of my dad.
 He is lying there with a bloody tube in his mouth and lifeless.

-“What happened” I ask the nurses.
+“What happened,” I ask the nurses.
 “What happened to my dad?”

-“No, I am coming in because this is my dad, and you guys called me to come here and now you’re not letting me in to see him.
+“No, I am coming in because this is my dad, and you guys called me to come here, and now you’re not letting me in to see him.
 Please just tell me what happened.”

 Today was one of those days that warranted a little something extra.
 But I got none.

-I start asking questions and he stammers to answer them.
+I start asking questions, and he stammers to answer them.

 I ask him what time my father passed.
-He says that he died at about 3:05pm.
+He says that he died at about 3:05 pm.

 I ask when was the last time my dad had been seen by a doctor that day.
-He answers back by saying that the Pulmonologist had seen him right after 12pm and that my dad was fine.
+He answers back by saying that the Pulmonologist had seen him right after 12:00 pm and that my dad was fine.

-We go back and forth, talking very cordially and the doctor leaves.
+We go back and forth, talking very cordially, and the doctor leaves.

-I still can’t believe what has happened, the reality of his death has still not sunken in and I am unbelievably calm.
+I still can’t believe what has happened, the reality of his death has still not sunken in, and I am unbelievably calm.

-The days pass after the terrible news and we still have no death certificate to bury my dad.
-The doctor that operated on him the same one I spoke to the day my dad died decides to go on vacation without signing the death certificate.
-By this time 8 days had passed.
+The days pass after the terrible news, and we still have no death certificate to bury my dad.
+The doctor who operated on him the same doctor I spoke to when my dad died, decides to go on vacation without signing the death certificate.
+By this time, eight days had passed.